kj114022/Texton/notes/Phase2/00_START_HERE.md

-# ✅ Pantheon Modular App - Implementation Complete
+# ✅ Texton Modular App - Implementation Complete

 ## 🎉 What You Now Have

-Your Pantheon app has been fully designed and scaffolded for modular development.
+Your Texton app has been fully designed and scaffolded for modular development.
 Here's exactly what was created:

 ---